WoltLab/docs.woltlab.com/docs/php/api/grid_views.md

 #### DefaultColumnRenderer

-The `DefaultColumnRenderer` is automatically applied to all columns if no other renderers have been set.
+The `DefaultColumnRenderer` is implicitly applied to all columns unless one ore more renderers have been explicitly set.

 #### EmailColumnRenderer